Every parent wants to be certain that their child is well cared for—whether that child is 2, 22, or 42.

 For parents of individuals with autism, finding the best care is critical.
 With REED Next Residential Services, adults with autism get the support they need to live and thrive within the community.

-Our first residence, in collaboration with Bergen County’s United Way, will open its doors in December 2019.
-Located on an idyllic tree-lined street in Glen Rock, New Jersey, a vibrant suburban town comprised of people of all ages, backgrounds and interests, the four-bedroom home will accommodate four adults.
+Our first residence, in collaboration with Bergen County’s United Way, opened its doors in December 2019.
+Located on an idyllic tree-lined street in Glen Rock, New Jersey, a vibrant suburban town comprised of people of all ages, backgrounds and interests, the four-bedroom home accommodates four adults.

 Looking ahead, REED Next will build on the residential program with the rollout of additional supervised homes, as well as supported-living environments for individuals who are adept at the basics of more independent living.
 “REED Next understands that each adult is unique,” says Payne.
 “Applicants are carefully evaluated to match or create the ideal residential opportunity for each program participant.”